oreillyross/developer-notes/Python.md

 - bool # True False
 You can use logical operators here. **and, or **
+  - bool is the type

 - str # ""
+  -

 - int, float # 5 , 5.6
+  -   int is a built in class, of int
+  -   float is a built in class of float
+  -   complex numbers can be invoked by appending j to number

 - NoneType

+- binary types
+  - use 0b to prepend the numbers 0 or 1
+  - 0b111 = 7

 ## Assigning values to variables